Tony Baker performs Walker Concerto with UNT Symphony Orchestra

 The Illinois Brass Quintet gave a masterclass and performance at UNT on Thursday, November 20th.
 The masterclass was at noon, and the performance was at 5pm; both were held in the Recital Hall.

 The IBQ is the faculty quintet in residence at the University of Illinois at Urbana-Champaign.
 Founded in 1955, it is also the oldest group of this sort in the world.
 In the last few years, they have performed around the world, including in Poland, Spain, and at Carnegie Hall.
 Past and present members have performed in orchestras and chamber groups throughout the US.
 Current trumpet player Ronald Romm was also a founding member of the Canadian Brass.
-To find out more about the IBQ, click here.

 Mack Ramsey, a professional sackbut player from the Boston area, gave a masterclass on historical performance practice on Wednesday, October 29th at noon in the Concert Hall.
 In addition to playing bass sackbut with Spiritus Collective in New York, Mr. Ramsey was a founding member of the Boston Shawm and Sackbut Ensemble as well as the New England Waites.
-For more information about Mr. Ramsey, click here.

 Mr. Ramsey gave a brief summary of the history of brass instruments, and demonstrated styles and techniques through the use of recordings.
 He also coached a student trombone quartet as well as a group of sackbuts.

 UNT has an extensive early music program and owns a collection of alto, tenor and bass sackbuts.
 It is one of only a few universities in the country that actively uses sackbuts on a regular basis in chamber groups, the Collegium Singers, and the Baroque Orchestra.
-For more information about UNT's Early Music program, click here.

 The UNT College of Music recently approved the purchase of a Thein Contrabass Trombone to be used within the trombone studio for practice and performance.
 Having a contrabass at school for all to use is of great educational value, as the instrument has been coming more into the mainstream of performance, particularly in the film recording industry.
 This instrument was hand-made in Germany, and arrived at UNT in May.
 It will be used in performance for the first time on the November 11th Trombone Choir concert.